Swrve’s Qminder integration supports the following actions:

 Configuring Qminder actions

-Use the Create Ticket action to add a user to a line in Qminder.
-Complete the following fields to include the values required to send the email.
+Adds a user to a line in Qminder.
+Complete the following fields to include the values required to create the ticket.

 |Swrve User ID||The Swrve User ID of the user to create the ticket for.|